Rowley Regis: History

-The present St. Giles Church on Church Road is not the original church in Rowley Regis.
+The present St Giles Church on Church Road is not the original church in Rowley Regis.
 The church built in 1840 to succeed the original mediaeval building, was found to be unsafe and condemned in 1900.
 The next church, built in 1904, was burned down in 1913, some believing the fire to have been started by Suffragettes or local striking steelworkers; this however is supposition and it was more than probable it was a simple accident, the church at this time using paraffin as a means of lighting and the latter perhaps causing the fire.
 Its present-day successor was designed by Holland W. Hobbiss and A. S. Dixon, and was built in 1923.

 Rowley Regis railway station opened in 1867 in the south of the then village, and remains in use to this day.

 The new Rowley Regis grammar school was opened on Hawes Lane in September 1962.
 Well-known former pupils include Pete Williams (original bass player with Dexys Midnight Runners), and actress Josie Lawrence.
 From September 1975, when comprehensive schools became universal in the new borough of Sandwell, the grammar school became Rowley Regis Sixth Form College, the last intake of grammar school pupils having been inducted the previous year.
 The younger pupils were distributed between local comprehensive schools.
 In September 2003, it became an annexe of Dudley College, but this arrangement lasted just one year before the buildings fell into disuse.
-It was demolished three years later, and the site was redeveloped as the new Rowley Learning Campus under Sandwell's Building Schools for the Future programme, comprising St Michael's Church of England High School, Westminster Special School, and Whiteheath Education Centre, which opened in September 2011.
+Demolished three years later, the site was redeveloped as the new Rowley Learning Campus under Sandwell's Building Schools for the Future programme, comprising St Michael's Church of England High School, Westminster Special School, and Whiteheath Education Centre, which opened in 2011.